be-thomas/MySQL_ORM/README.md

 # Directly Excute Query

 #### Direct Query Execution(Not recommended)
-Since this is a very thin and light wrapper there will negligible improvements in excuting query directly.
+Since this is a very thin and light wrapper there will be almost no performance improvements in excuting query directly.
 This wrapper was made with 3 things in mind -
 1) Security
 2) Performance